Postgraduate Course: Narratives of Digital Capitalism (fusion online) (EFIE11008)

 Formative Assessment Hours 1,

 Other Study Hours 4,

 |Additional Information (Learning and Teaching)

 The course will be assessed by means of the following components:

-1500-2000 word individual investigation/explanation of an existing technology/platform (e.g Facebook, Alexa, search engines, Wikipedia etc), using group, formative and individual research to inform discussion of what impact they have in producing narratives in the world, and how existing interventions/ visualisations/creative methods have made these narratives visible and understandable to wider audiences.
+A 2000 word individual investigation/explanation of an existing technology/platform (e.g Facebook, Alexa, search engines, Wikipedia etc), using group, formative and individual research to inform discussion of what impact they have in producing narratives in the world, and how existing interventions/ visualisations/creative methods have made these narratives visible and understandable to wider audiences.
 Students should include an idea for a creative intervention in the final 500 words.